 What’s coming next in the Orc Sworn series?

-Other full-length stories I’d love to tell in the near-ish future include another Ka-esh tale, a Skai MMF tale with Killik and Ulfarr (SOOO many plans), and a proper return to the Bautul with Kalfr (who has been waiting a long time, I know!).
+Other full-length stories I’d love to tell in the near-ish future include another Ka-esh with Filak, and a return to the Bautul with Kalfr (who has been waiting a long time, I know!).

 Are the rest of the Orc Sworn books coming to audio?

 Yes!
-We’re caught up to The Governess and the Orc now, and The Beauty and the Orcs should be coming in early 2024.
+We’re caught up to The Beauty and the Orcs now, and The Widow and the Orcs should be coming in 2024.
 I’m so thrilled to keep working with the fabulous team at Podium Audio!

 Do you have a discreet paperback option?